KonradHoeffner/tempoguide/index.md

 ### Go for the Throat
 Relevant artifact creatures: Constructs, Painter’s Servant,

+### Sheoldred's Edict

+Kaito is not a planeswalker on the owners turn, you need to choose creature in that case!
+So if they have an additional creature you need to wait until your turn to remove it.
+Creatures with Flash can make it unreliable, like Orcish Bowmasters, Endurance or half of Death and Taxes.

 ### Brainstorm
 Flipping Tamiyo T2 means a T5 ultimate if not stopped  which mostly wins the game.